How long should a workout be?

 Please do not go to the gym, and load up the barbell with your working weight within 20 seconds of arriving.

-The first exercise that you do should be considered the main movement, aka the most difficult exercise you are doing that day.
+The first exercise of the day is the main movement, aka the most difficult exercise you are doing that day.

 - One with the empty barbell (45 lbs)…